 Construction is a complex process that often involves coordination between various parties.
 AI can be used to streamline communication and collaboration between different teams.

-AI can also be used to predict costs and identify areas where money can be saved.
+AI can also be used to predict costs and identify areas where money can be saved, which is great for budget management.
 For example, AI-enabled systems can help assess material tracking and project build size.

 By analyzing data from past projects, AI can also help contractors bid more accurately on future projects.